Looking for a fun Kentucky road trip?

-This staircase leads to the locked blending room where a 4th generation family member, G.L.
+This staircase leads to the locked blending room.
+4th generation family member, G.L.
 Wainscott’s great-great-nephew, Fielding Rogers, mixes the secret recipe for the concentration from handwritten recipe notes from Wainscott.

-On the tour, I also learned that Ale-8 also offer free cases of original Ale-8-One drinks to our soldiers.
+On the tour, I also learned that Ale-8 also offers free cases of original Ale-8-One drinks to our soldiers.
 You just pay applicable shipping.

 2nd stop- Lunch at Jk’s at Forest Grove

 (located at 4636 Old Boonesboro Rd., Winchester)

 Winchester has eight restaurants that are part of the Beer Cheese Trail and Jk’s just happened to be one of them… so of course, we had to order the beer cheese as an appetizer.

 You can pick up a cheese log at participating restaurants and get a stamp at each location on the trail.
 If you visit all of them, you can get a free t-shirt.